jaeseongpark91/chinook_music_store/README.md

 This project requires Sqlite and Python 3.

 ### Data
 This project is part of Dataquest.io guided project.
-The dataset is provided by Dataquest.io.
+The dataset **'chinook.db.sqlite'** is provided by Dataquest.io.